quarkus-qe/quarkus-test-suite/README.md

   verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]
 ```

-These requirements are necessary to verify the tests with tag `include-operator-scenarios`.
+These requirements are necessary to verify the tests using Operators.

 ## Running against Red Hat build of Quarkus